RangerMauve/OttawaRuby-Neo4J/presentation.md

 ### What is a Graph?

--	A series of vertecies conneted by edges
+-	A series of vertices connected by edges

 -	Each vertex represents an entity in the graph